 Vicky Hayward has been living in Madrid for over twenty years.
 She grew up in England, where she trained and worked as a cook before studying history at the University of Cambridge.
-Her interest in social and cultural history shaped her work as a book editor at Weidenfeld & Nicolson and later at Booth-Clibborn Editions, the London-based publisher of cutting edge visual books.
+Her interest in social and cultural history shaped her work as a book editor at Weidenfeld & Nicolson and later at Booth-Clibborn Editions, the London-based publisher of cutting-edge visual books.
 For two years she lived in Vanuatu as it came to independence, working there as a translator, interpreter and editor.
 As a features writer in London she covered popular culture, social issues, food, the arts and women’s issues.
 She first got to know Spain as a child on family holidays and in 1990 her writing about Spanish food brought her to Madrid.
 Features for the international press since then have covered food and culture, in particular flamenco, which led on to collaborations in other media.
 Her travel writing began in the 1980s; it includes pocket guides to the Costa Blanca (1991), Madrid (1994), and Valencia (2006), and writing for Michelin Green Guides (2011).
 In recent years her interests in food and history have come together.
-She contributed articles to the Oxford Companion to Food on areas of Spanish food culture and in 2016 she finished her modern edition of a classic eighteenth-century Spanish recipe book, in which she interwove her translation of the original text with a new historical narrative.
-In March 2017 she received the Jane Grigson Trust Award and the Aragonese Academy of Gastronomy’s Award for Best Gastronomic Research.
+She contributed articles to the second edition of the Oxford Companion to Food on areas of Spanish food culture and in 2016 she finished her modern retelling of a classic eighteenth-century Spanish recipe book in which she wove her translation of the original cookery text between her new contextual backdrop and modernised recipes.
+In 2017 she received the Jane Grigson Trust Award and the Aragonese Academy of Gastronomy’s Award for Best Gastronomic Research.